shcaba/Sebastes_melanops_WA/Document/_main.knit.md

 #### Survey data

-The Washington Department of Fish and Wildlife provided sampled length data from the tagging survey for sexed and unsexed samples for years 1981-2022 (Table XX).
+The Washington Department of Fish and Wildlife provided sampled length data from the tagging survey for sexed and unsexed samples for years 1981-2022.
+Samples from 1998-2018 were used in the analysis for the indices (Table XX).
 Unsexed and sexed data were generally available in different years.
 Like the recreational data, composition data were used as collected (i.e., not expanded) and effective sample sizes were based on unique "sequence" sizes, which is roughly equivalent to a trip.

 #### Age Compositions